stylus/stylus/docs/selectors.md

       color: #fff;
     }

+Optionally if preferred we may utilize colons to separate properties and their values:

+    body
+      color: white

 ### Rule Sets

 Stylus, just like css allows you to define properties for several selectors at once through comma separation.